Tunetown/ProBro/README.md

 # ProBro - The Project Browser

-Project Browser is a file system explorer/browser application with some features for project management, built upon a simple Java file browser implemented in Swing.
+Project Browser is a file system explorer/browser application with some features for project management, built upon a simple Java file browser implemented in Swing by Andrew Thompson.

 This application basically is a file browser, featuring a file system tree and a folder content table where you can select and display your file system, as well as a details panel for a selected file/folder.
 It additionally allows to load deep info of the selected folder with a button click, which enables the user to have all folder sizes determined recursively, which is very useful when cleaning up your hard disk for example.